-- (I) Points to consider when conducting in-person classes - ✓ When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - After taking measures to prevent infection and creating a safe and secure environment on campus, in-person classes will be provided as much as possible for faculties. - ✓ For the fall semester of FY2021, as was the case in the spring semester, we will need to consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety for in-person classes (including family members living together).
-If we have an infected person on campus or if the situation of the spread of infection in the community worsens, in-person classes may be suspended and switched to remote classes.
-Therefore, preparations must be made to enable teachers to change in-person

-- classes to remote classes. - ✓ In the case of remote classes, an on-demand method is recommended in consideration of combining with in-person classes held on the same day.
-However, in the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ☑ In principle, in-person classes are conducted for foreign language courses (English and first language study), experiments, practical training, practical skills, and exercises. - All general education subjects (excluding foreign languages and health sports) are taught remotely, but some of these are taught face-to-face. - ✓ For experiments, practical training, practical skills, and exercises, instruct the students to wipe and disinfect the items shared by multiple persons (tools and equipment) as needed. - ✓ When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ✓ For the graduate schools, each department and faculty can determine the teaching method based on the educational effects. - ✓ Term examinations and end-of-term examinations can be conducted face-to-face, even for on-demand remote classes.
-However, when conducting these examinations, consideration must be given, such as securing classrooms and checking for overlapping schedules, to students who cannot come to school. - ✓ With regards to absences from classes for those infected with COVID-19, for the fall semester of FY2021, as was the case in the spring semester, students will be considered not absent from classes if they fall under any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (6 III, 6 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading - ✓ With regard to absences from classes for the purpose of obtaining the coronavirus vaccine, if students need to be absent on the day of the vaccination and the following day, these students will be considered not absent from classes as long as students take the necessary procedures. - ✓ For the fall semester of FY2021, as was the case in the spring semester, of the teachers who have underlying conditions, are elderly, or are pregnant, those who are concerned about the increased risk of disease severity if infected can choose to effectively utilize remote teaching, after consideration by each department or faculty. - (i) Teachers who have underlying conditions, are elderly, or are pregnant - (ii) Teachers who live with a person with underlying conditions, is elderly, or is pregnant For the teachers who are anxious about having in-person lessons, and who have been asked by their family members not to have in-person lessons from anxiety, consideration will be given in accordance with the above.
+- (I) Points to consider when conducting in-person classes - When you go to school, wear a mask, refrain from talking when you cannot maintain social distancing, and try to avoid busy hours as much as possible. - Create your time schedule so that you do not have too much free time between classes. - ☑For the fall semester of FY2021, as was the case in the spring semester, we will consider individual circumstances as much as possible for foreign students who are unable to enter Japan, students with underlying conditions (including family members living together), the elderly, pregnant women, and students with strong psychological anxiety towards in-person classes (including family members living together).
+Check the notifications from your department or graduate school for details. - ☑ In principle, experiments, practical exercises, field studies, practicums, etc. will be conducted as in-person classes. - All courses at the university (excluding health and sports classes) are in principle taught remotely, but there are some that taught are taught in-person. - For experiments, practical training, practical skills, and exercises, follow the instructions of the teachers and faculty members, such as wiping and disinfecting items shared by multiple persons (tools and equipment). - ☑ When participating in off-campus practical training, fieldwork, or internships, follow infection prevention measures stipulated by the facility. - ✓ For the graduate schools, each department and faculty determines the teaching method based on the educational effects. - ☑With regards to absences from classes for those infected with COVID-19, for the fall semester of FY2021, as was the case in the spring semester, students will be considered not absent from classes if they fall under any of the following: - (i) If the student is infected with COVID-19 - (ii) If the student is identified as having close contact with an infected person - (iii) If the student is not feeling well (7 III, 7 IV) - (iv) If the student is asked to stay at home by the university to prevent infection from spreading - ☑ With regards to absences from classes for the purpose of obtaining the coronavirus vaccine, if students need to be absent on the day of the vaccination and the following day, these students will be considered not absent from classes as long as they take the necessary procedures.
+Furthermore, if students need to be absent two or more days after the vaccine, they should consult the person in charge of school affairs for their affiliated department.